hackclub/hackclub/workshops/javascript_typing_test/README.md

 ![Image resembling finishing a race](https://cdn.hackclub.com/rescue?url=https://cloud-ei7nqg21v.vercel.app/0finished.jpeg)

-Thats it!
+That's it!
 We've finished coding the typing test workshop.
 You should feel proud of yourself because you learned many new skills such as functions, backticks, operators, ```if``` statements, and more!
 This workshop is pretty hackable, though.
 Here are some examples of extending it:

 - A try again button!
 We can add a try again button to our workshop.
 Here's the [final demo](https://javascript-typing-test-final-1.gurshanbrar.repl.co/) and the [source code](https://repl.it/@GurshanBrar/JavaScript-Typing-Test-v1#index.html).
 - Save our results in ```localStorage```. ```localStorage``` is a place on a user's browser to store data.
 We can store the results there, and fetch them every time we complete the typing test!
 The [final demo](https://javascript-typing-test-v2.gurshanbrar.repl.co/) and the [source code](https://repl.it/@GurshanBrar/JavaScript-Typing-Test-v2#script.js).